alexchristianvaneijk-hash/Acorn-Editions/_books/maupassant-two-friends.md

   - maupassant-the-legend-of-mont-saint-michel
   - hardy-the-three-strangers
   - storm-immensee
----

-Amidst the siege of Paris by Prussian forces in 1871, two friends meet and hatch a plan to sneak out in search of simpler pleasures.
-With his signature realism and sharp irony, Guy de Maupassant delivers a poignant reflection on loyalty, innocence, and the harsh cost of war.
+description: "Amidst the siege of Paris by Prussian forces in 1871, two friends meet and hatch a plan to sneak out in search of simpler pleasures.
+With his signature realism and sharp irony, Guy de Maupassant delivers a poignant reflection on loyalty, innocence, and the harsh cost of war."